adrem42/Copilot-for-FSLabs/topics/installation.md

 <a href="https://forums.flightsimlabs.com/index.php?/topic/25298-copilot-lua-script/&tab=comments#comment-194432">Copilot and FSLabs version compatibility</a>

-## Installing only FSL2Lua

-You can install FSL2Lua standalone (without Copilot) to bind your keyboard keys, joystick buttons and axes to FSLabs cockpit controls.

-To do that, unzip *FSUIPC folder\FSL2Lua* into your FSUIPC install directory.

-@{standalonescripts.md | Click here} to read on how to create a script and tell FSUIPC to run it.
+## Using the keyboard and joystick binding facilities

+1. Install Copilot using the instructions below.

+2. If you don't want the main Copilot functionality, disable Copilot by setting enable=0 in the [General] section in options.ini

+3. Read more @{standalonescripts.md|here}

 ## Installing Copilot

-1. Unzip the content of *FSUIPC folder* into your FSUIPC install directory.

-2. Unzip the content of *Prepar3D vx Add-ons* into your Add-ons folder (eg *C:\Users\Username\Documents\Prepar3D v4 Add-ons*).
+1. Unzip the content of *Prepar3D vx Add-ons* into your Add-ons folder (eg *C:\Users\Username\Documents\Prepar3D v4 Add-ons*).

-3. Run the simulator and respond to the prompt asking you to enable the addon.
+2. Run the simulator and respond to the prompt asking you to enable the addon.

-4. After P3D has loaded into the main menu, you'll find the configuration file at *FSUIPC directory\FSLabs Copilot\options.ini*.
+3. After P3D has loaded into the main menu, you'll find the configuration file at *Prepar3D vx Add-ons\Copilot for FSLabs\options.ini*.
 Open it and adjust the settings.

 The script will auto-run after you load a flight with FSLabs.

 You can restart or stop the script from its Add-ons submenu.

-**If anything goes wrong during the script's operation**, look for any lua errors in FSUIPC6.log/FSUIPC5.log or anything unusual in Copilot.log (you can make the log more verbose by setting log_level to 1).
+**If anything goes wrong during the script's operation**, look for any errors in Copilot.log (you can make the log more verbose by setting log_level to 1).

 If you want to extend the functionality of the script, see the examples in the sidebar that are prefixed with 'copilot_'.